joelwmale/vscode-codeception/README.md

 # 🚀 VSCode Codeception

-Run codeception tests quickly and easily from within VSCode with easy to remember shortcuts!
+Easily run your codeception tests from VSCode's command panel or with customisable shortcuts.

 ## Installation